 Do the ambulance services accept this award?

 There is no yes or no answer for this as each service have their own workforce plan and grades.
-As it is a nationally recognised award many services do employ students with this qualification, please check with the service directly which you are interested in.
+Please check with the service directly which you are interested in.
 Remember it is worth discussing it with the service clinical education department before speaking with their HR team.

 Can I complete this programme part-time?